Read Aloud Suggestions

 - Note-taking: If any of the students will be completing a book report, the reading session may be used to jot down vocabulary words, draw maps, or gather information for timelines and litanies.

 - Narration: Students of all ages should be instructed to listen carefully to the chapter(s) read each day so they will be prepared to narrate or summarize each day’s reading.
-Narration, a teaching method used by the English educator Charlotte Mason, is simply a retelling of the story.
+Narration, a teaching method used by the English educator Charlotte Mason, is simply an oral retelling of the story by the listener in his/her own words.
 Begin each day’s oral narration with the younger students and have the older ones elaborate.
 Students could keep a journal of saint narrations as well as their own reflections on the saint and/or the book as part of their writing assignment.
 They might also take turns acting out the scenes, or the older students may narrate for the younger actors.

-As some of the above-suggested read-aloud activities may be distracting, use the technique of narration daily to check each child’s comprehension of the material.
-Discontinue those activities that consume too much of a child’s attention and cause distraction.
+As some of the above-suggested read-aloud activities may be distracting, use the technique of narration daily to check each child's comprehension of the material.
+Discontinue those activities that consume too much of a child's attention and cause distraction.
 If they know they will be asked to narrate, the children are more likely to pay close attention to the reading.
 Narration easily tests comprehension.
-(Note: The “Comprehension Questions/Narration Prompts” sections in each of the Race For Heaven study guides provide prompts for narrators; the “Forming Opinions/ Drawing Conclusions” sections provide topics to be probed further.)
-Upon completion of each read-aloud book, it is recommended that some type of summary activity be done to insure that the desired lessons have been assimilated.
-The Race For Heaven study guides all contain a short book summary test.
+(Note: The "Comprehension Questions/Narration Prompts" sections in each of the RACE For Heaven study guides provides prompts for narrators; the "Forming Opinions/Drawing Conclusions" sections provide topics to be probed further.)
+Upon completion of each read-aloud book, it is recommended that some type of summary activity be done to ensure that the desired lessons have been assimilated.
+The RACE For Heaven study guides all contain a short book summary test.
 Students may also be asked to complete a book report of each book read.
-See the book report resource from Race For Heaven for many creative book report ideas.
+See the book report resource from RACE For Heaven for many creative book report ideas.

 Dealing with Varied Student Ages